Spinal Cord Stimulation Facts & Information

 How Long does the Procedure Take?

 The trial procedure takes approximately 30 to 45 minutes, and is followed by a short period of observed recovery.
-The procedure to implant the long-term device is performed by a surgeon in an outpatient surgical setting, and generally takes about two hours.
+The procedure to implant the long-term device is performed by a surgeon in an outpatient surgical setting, and usually lasts less than 1 hour.

 What are the Expected Results?